CDD disclosure questions are not about memorizing a paragraph. They are about spotting a trigger.

 CDD is a trigger question, not a paragraph to recite.

-CDD vs HOA vs Condo
+CDD vs HOA vs condo

 The exam may test whether you can keep disclosure regimes separate.